digthedill/Asteroids/readme.md

 #### Other

 Decided to explore React Native with Typescript.
 I don't claim to be an expert so sorry if something isn't considered 'best practice'.

+Tested on Android Emulator and my personal iPhone.